Pasir Ris: Lorong Halus Wetland

 Formally a sewage disposal centre and landfill, the Public Utilities Board (PUB) converted a portion of the site into a wetland in 2011 in tandem with the construction of the Serangoon Reservoir.
 The Lorong Halus Wetland is located along the eastern bank of the reservoir and acts as a "facility" by collecting and treating water passing through the former landfill, preventing it from flowing into the clean reservoir, therefore helping to safeguard the quality of the water in the reservoir.

 The wetland is a favourite bird-watching spot in the eastern side of Singapore, where there are guided walks for participants to bird-watch while discovering the relationship between clean water and a thriving wildlife.
 The "Instagram-famous" Lorong Halus Red Bridge is also located in the area, linking the wetland to the Punggol Waterway in Punggol, across the Serangoon River.

+Lifestyle and Retail

+White Sands is one of the well-known malls in Pasir Ris.
+It is located in the heart of Pasir Ris town and is near Pasir Ris MRT station, and Pasir Ris Bus Interchange.

+Pasir Ris Mall is another well-known mall in Pasir Ris, located along Pasir Ris Central.
+It is one of the more recent commercial facilities, which completed construction and was opened to the public in June 2024.
+It is part of the Pasir Ris Integrated Transport Hub, which shares the building with the Pasir Ris Bus Interchange.

+Other neighbourhood malls include Loyang Point to the East, and Pasir Ris West Plaza and Elias Mall to the west.

 Industry

 Pasir Ris is also part of the Jurong Town Corporation's plan to develop wafer fabrication facilities in Singapore.
 The other two locations are Tampines and Woodlands.
 Presently, there are two major wafer fabrication parks in Pasir Ris.
 Companies situated there include United Microelectronics Corporation and SSMC.